General Course Information

 CLO 1 Identify legal issues from factual problems.

-CLO 2 Use appropriate legal research to find relevant case law and legislation.
+CLO 2 Use appropriate legal research methods to find relevant case law and legislation.

-CLO 3 Develop ability to close-read and analyse case law and legislation.
+CLO 3 Conduct analysis and close reading of case law and legislation.

 CLO 5 Use correct legal terminology in both written and oral arguments.